 Remuneration The Company will pay Mr Reid a salary of \$350,000 per annum (plus superannuation) (Base Salary).
 Mr Reid's salary will be reviewed annually by the Company.
 In addition to the salary, the Company may at any time during the term of Mr Reid's employment, pay to Mr Reid an annual short term incentive.

-Term nmenced on 1 March 2023 and will dly terminated in accordance with its Termination by Company The Company may terminate Mr Reid's employment in the following manner:(a) by giving not less than three (3) months' notice; (b) summarily without r notice if Mr Reid: () erious misconduct; a serious or persistent breach of any ondition of the ESA; fails to comply with a lawful and le directive of the Company; (iv) engages conduct; in any fraudulent or dishonest prescriptio ted or under the influence of any non- on drugs at work to the extent that the annot perform his duties; (vi) is convicte offence; ed of any serious or indictable criminal in any conduct which brings or may Company into disrepute; ed by law from taking part in the nent of the Company; bankrupt or enters into any on or arrangement with or for the the Mr Rei's creditors generally; Sensitive consent c the Exect communicates, uses or misuses Price nformation without the prior written if the Board except to the extent that utive is required by law to disclose, cate or use it; or (xi) fails to c policy. omply with the Company's trading Termination by Mr Reid Mr Reid may at his sole discretion, terminate the ESA in the following manner: (a) without cause, by giving notice to the Company that the termination is effective at the end of 3 months; or (b) for good reason, which includes the occurrence of a material reduction in remuneration or a material diminution in the responsibilities or powers assigned to Mr Reid, by giving notice to the Company that the termination is effective at the end of 3 months.
+Term Mr Reid's employment commenced on 1 March 2023 and will continue until the ESA is validly terminated in accordance with its terms.
+Termination by Company The Company may terminate Mr Reid's employment in the following manner: a. by giving not less than three (3) months' notice; b. summarily without notice if Mr Reid: commits serious misconduct; commits a serious or persistent breach of any term or condition of the ESA; refuses or fails to comply with a lawful and reasonable directive of the Company; engages in any fraudulent or dishonest conduct; is intoxicated or under the influence of any non-prescription drugs at work to the extent that the Mr Reid cannot perform his duties; is convicted of any serious or indictable criminal offence; is engages in any conduct which brings or may bring the Company into disrepute; viii. is prohibited by law from taking part in the management of the Company; ix is made bankrupt or enters into any composition or arrangement with or for the benefit of the Mr Rei's creditors generally; discloses, communicates, uses or misuses Price Sensitive Information without the prior written consent of the Board except to the extent that the Executive is required by law to disclose, communicate or use it; or Termination by Mr Reid xi. fails to comply with the Company's trading policy.
+Mr Reid may at his sole discretion, terminate the ESA in the following manner: a. without cause, by giving notice to the Company that the termination is effective at the end of 3 months; or b. for good reason, which includes the occurrence of a material reduction in remuneration or a material diminution in the responsibilities or powers assigned to Mr Reid, by giving notice to the Company that the termination is effective at the end of 3 months.
 The Company may make payment in lieu of part or all of the notice period calculated on the basis of Mr Reid's then Base Salary.

-If a change of control in the Company occurs, and at any time control during the 12-month period following such change of control, Mr Reid resigns employment for good reason (as defined under the ESA), Mr Reid shall be entitled to a payment of twelve months of the Base Salary.
+Change of control If a change of control in the Company occurs, and at any time during the 12-month period following such change of control, Mr Reid resigns employment for good reason (as defined under the ESA), Mr Reid shall be entitled to a payment of twelve months of the Base Salary.
 This does not apply where Mr Reid is offered employment with any business of the Company (or a related body corporate) resulting from the change of control, on terms that are overall no less favourable than the terms of the ESA.